 The Post Mason-Jar Era of Brewing Water Kefir

 Awhile back, I invested in a couple of Fido-style jars for my ferments.
-Because I cannot afford to shell out the money for the Pickl-It jars at this time, this was the next best option.
-They are the same type of jars, except the Pickl-It jars come with an airlock and hole drilled into the lid (not something I am going to attempt to do, so I will be going airlock-free for now).
+Because I cannot afford to shell out the money for the Probiotic Jars at this time, this was the next best option.
+They are the same type of jars, except the Probiotic Jars come with an airlock and hole drilled into the lid (not something I am going to attempt to do, so I will be going airlock-free for now).
 So far, the ferments that I have made in my Fido jars have been awesome!
 Waaaaaaaaay better than my mason jar ferments ever were.

 Dear Trusty Mason Jar,